Acromioclavicular (AC) Joint Injury

 Elbow, wrist, hand range of motion exercise.

-Shoulder blade and rotator cuff strengthening in pain free positions.
+Shoulder blade and rotator cuff strengthening in pain-free positions.

 Initiate exercises bearing weight on hands.